Aavani142/Aavani142/README.md

 # 💫 About Me:
 #  Hi there, I'm Aavani U B!<br><br> B.Tech IT Student |  Web Developer |  Passionate about Tech & Problem Solving<br><br>I'm a second-year engineering student with a love for building clean, user-focused web applications.
 I enjoy creating solutions that are not only functional but also meaningful.
-Whether it's a simple landing page or a smart AI-powered platform — I love learning by doing.<br><br>---<br><br><br>
+Whether it's a simple landing page or a smart AI-powered platform — I love learning by doing.<br><br><br><br><br>

 # 💻 Tech Stack: